z0al/react-native-styled.macro/README.md

    styled('web:bg-gray-100 bg-white text-black web:rounded');
    ```

-   In addition to the readability concern, it also enables compile time optimizations in the future to be added.
+   In addition to the readability concern, it also enables compile-time optimizations in the future to be added.

 ## Prior Art